shumwaymark/sentinelcam/README.rst

 Event tracking data and results from event analysis are written to the filesystem as a set of CSV-format text files.
-For each date, there is an event index file and a separate file with the detailed data for each event.
+For each date, there is an event index file and a separate file with the detailed result sets from each analysis task executed for the event.

 The index file for each date folder is named ``camwatcher.csv`` as described below.
 There is no header row included in the data.
-All dates and timestamps reflect Coordinated Universal Time (UTC), rather than local time zone.
+All dates and timestamps reflect Coordinated Universal Time (UTC), rather than the local time zone.

 .. csv-table:: Event Index
   :header: "Name", "Type", "Description"